benthecoder/blog/posts/golf.md

 You need a firm grip and a stable swing, and I don't think my arms are strong enough, my golf club kept moving around.

 I also think I'm not tall enough.
-I was using the hybrid club and hat to hold it in an awkward position, and it kept hitting my arm.
+I was using the hybrid club and had to hold it in an awkward position, and it kept hitting my arm.

 _Update: It's the day after I wrote this and arms and shoulders are sore and my grip is weak._